Foundations of Privacy

 Ease of Use

 Even an encrypted password can be vulnerable to a hacker’s toolkit.
-Here’s your assurance that we’re using all the standard cryptographic libraries [list will be here shortly] to harden your password.
+Here’s your assurance that we’re using all the standard cryptographic libraries [see here] to harden your password.
 Your patience is your safety: Every time you enter your password, this process will take a few seconds to complete.

 Registration will take a few minutes, but then it’s easy.
 Just create a room for immediate or later use, then copy the invite link and send it to your contact, business partner, source, or friend.
 While we charge for the ability to create a room, anyone in the world can join a room they’re invited to, for free.